 ●The route of epinephrine administration depends upon the presenting symptoms.
 For patients who are not profoundly hypotensive or in shock or cardiorespiratory arrest, intramuscular (IM) injection into the mid-outer thigh as the initial route of administration is advised, in preference to subcutaneous administration or intravenous (IV) administration.
 (See 'Intramuscular epinephrine injection (preferred)' above.)

 •When an exact dose can be drawn up and administered, 0.01 mg/kg (maximum of 0.5 mg) should be administered in the mid-outer thigh every 5 to 15 minutes or more frequently if necessary.

-•When an autoinjector is used, children weighing between 15 and 29 kg should receive the 0.15 mg dose, and patients weighing 30 kg or over should receive the 0.3 mg dose administered to the outer thigh every 5 to 15 minutes or more frequently if necessary.
-Autoinjector use must be carefully considered in infants and children weighing under 15 kg.
+•When an autoinjector is used, children weighing less than 25 kg should receive the 0.15 mg dose, and those weighing over 25 kg should receive the 0.3 mg dose administered to the outer thigh every 5 to 15 minutes or more frequently if necessary.
+Autoinjector use must be carefully considered in infants and children weighing under 7.5 kg.
 However, the benefits likely outweigh the risk if this is the only source of epinephrine available.

 ●Massive fluid shifts can occur in anaphylaxis, and all patients with orthostasis, hypotension, or incomplete response to epinephrine should receive large volume fluid resuscitation with normal saline.
 Normotensive patients should receive normal saline to maintain venous access in case their status deteriorates.
 (See 'Intravenous fluids' above.)